skip to main content

 Why you should trust us

-Our sports experts researched and tested the best ways to watch the U.S. Open Championships.
-We analyzed the linear TV networks and digital platforms showing the tournament and compared coverage across popular TV providers.
-We examined each service’s channel offerings, pricing, and ease of use before determining our viewing recommendations.
+Our CableTV.com junior sports writer, Alex Vejar, researched and tested the best ways to watch the U.S. Open Championships.
+He analyzed the linear TV networks and digital platforms showing the tournament and compared coverage across popular TV providers.
+He examined each service’s channel offerings, pricing, and ease of use before determining our viewing recommendations.

 Check out our How We Rank page to learn more about our methods.